 If you’re considering making a significant donation or bequest, please contact David Huskins, the Director of Development for the College of Visual and Performing Arts, at 336-256-0166, or email@example.com.

 Your gift to CVPA helps provide personal and program support to our students and the arts communities we work with.
 We’d like to introduce you to some of CVPA’s Distinguished Alumni, with their personal stories of how giving to CVPA impacted their education and their career.

 Here are some examples of how your support makes a real difference.

 Every year, the College of Visual and Performing Arts awards over $260,000 in scholarships to talented artists who become future artists, educators, choreographers, designers, musicians, and performers.
 CVPA awards scholarships solely on merit, enabling the School to attract and nurture the finest young scholars and performers.
 Too often, especially at the graduate level, talented students are forced to bypass CVPA programs, instead accepting offers from schools or conservatories that can offer them more lucrative financial awards.
 Generous talent-based scholarships and fellowships help CVPA recruit these gifted and creative individuals – students who inspire their peers, challenge their professors and mentors, and add immeasurably to the artistic environment of the school and our community.

 The College of Visual and Performing Arts is committed to continuing its tradition of supporting arts innovations and programs long into the future.
 Program support allows the School to fund the core departmental needs of faculty, while also providing necessary money for new discoveries and priorities.
-Your support helps enable CVPA to offer arts program enhancements that make a real difference to our students and the arts community: guest artists, artists-in-residence, student travel for competition purposes, ensemble travel and touring, opera production, chamber music, and the Miles Davis Jazz Studies Program, to name just a few.
+Your support helps enable CVPA to offer arts program enhancements that make a real difference to our students and the arts community: artists-in-residence, Greensboro Project Space, student travel for competition purposes, ensemble travel and touring, opera production, chamber music, and the Miles Davis Jazz Studies Program, to name just a few.